 What I don’t juice:

 I know that raw kale is a very popular ingredient in green juices.
-I, however, do not like to juice raw kale as I don’t feel like I digest it very well.
+I, however, do not like to juice raw kale very often.
 I prefer it cooked.
 Raw kale is also known to be goitrogenic, which means it affects thyroid health.
 Good to know if you have any thyroid issues.

 How I juice:

-I used to own a juicer many years ago.
-Currently I do not.
-Instead of forking out the big bucks for a fancy cold press (masticating) juicer, I have decided to make due with using my high speed blender.
-I already own it, it’s easy, it’s fast, and it requires very little clean up.
+Don’t have a juicer?
+Instead of forking out the big bucks for a fancy cold press (masticating) juicer, you can make excellent juice by using a high speed blender.
+It’s easy, it’s fast, and it requires very little clean up.
 THIS is the one that I have.

 How to juice with a high speed blender: Simply place chopped ingredients into blender.
 Add a 1/2 cup of water or coconut water.
 Start at slowest speed and slowly turn up to highest speed.
 Process until smooth but not warming up in any way as this destroys vital nutrients.
 You can add a few cubes of ice to reduce heating.
 Strain with a nut milk bag.
 (I do this over a large glass bowl to make it easier.)